sysdream/sockjmp/README.md

 reverse TCP connections are used to connect a client (on pentester side) to a remote service (on target server side).

+Unlike socat, sockjmp is very light and can be statically compiled using gcc.

 2. Features

 Sockjmp allows basic TCP socket bridging operations: